List your used robotic milking equipment with us...No sale no fee! Click here

 Savings

-Although you might be thinking that there is little to be gained financially, because you will require the same number of machines, as a voluntary system there are actually some savings to be made.
-The manufacturers will centralise much of the equipment on the machines because they are grouped together, such as milk and vacuum pumps and so the costs per unit reduces.
+Although you might be thinking that there is little to be gained financially, because you need the same number of machines, as a voluntary system, there are actually some savings to be made here, where the manufacturers can centralise some of the equipment on the machines, such as milk and vacuum pumps and so the costs per unit reduces.

 Simplicity of Layout